-- The assault occurred within the previous 24 hours and the child / young person has not washed, or in the case of allegation of very recent oral penetration, when the child has not eaten or drunk - Delaying the assessment will push the forensic medical examination significantly out of maximum time frame for forensic specimen collection - Other factors to consider when making decisions in relation to referrals received after 10pm - Referrals received after about 3am: the exam can usually reasonably be deferred until the following day, even if the child has not washed.
-If the allegation is of very recent oral penetration and the child / young person has not eaten or drunk, advise a mouth swill (EEK) and early review by day team - Referrals for a child / young person who is currently in the RCH / MCH Emergency Department: there should be a low threshold for attending to conduct a forensic exam in preference to the patient being discharged home and returning in the morning - Referrals received after 3am on Friday and Saturday on-call shifts (ie Sat and Sun mornings): A degree of flexibility in relation to attending for referrals for recent sexual assault examinations received after 3am may be required for doctors on-call on Friday or Saturday nights, depending on the projected workload of the doctor on-call the following day - Allegations of DFSA: these cases may require an overnight response if sample collection is time-critical.
+- Delaying the assessment will push the forensic medical examination significantly out of maximum time frame for forensic specimen collection. - Referrals received after about 3am: the exam can usually reasonably be deferred until the following day, even if the child has not washed.
+If the allegation is of very recent oral penetration and the child/young person has not eaten or drunk, advise a mouth swill (EEK) and early review by VFPMS rostered day team. - Referrals for a child/young person who is currently in the RCH/MCH Emergency Department: there should be a low threshold for attending to conduct a forensic exam in preference to the patient being discharged home and returning in the morning. - Referrals received after 3am on Friday and Saturday on-call shifts (ie Sat and Sun mornings): A degree of flexibility in relation to attending for referrals for recent sexual assault examinations received after 3am may be required for doctors on call on Friday or Saturday nights, depending on the projected workload of the doctor on-call the following day. - Allegations of DFSA: these cases may require an overnight response if sample collection is time-critical.

-4.2.4 Expectations of Trainees on-call (and SMS on-call)
+4.2.4 Expectations of First-on-call Trainees and SMS.

-When on-call, trainees receive incoming telephone calls for the VFPMS (24/7 telephone number 1300 661142) from the VIFM after-hours service as the "first-on-call" while rostered on with a consultant.
-The SMS who is also on-call for VFPMS will act as the trainee's supervisor as well as being "second-on-call" for advice and consultation across the VFPMS network.
-Typically, the VFPMS Director or Deputy Director are on-call with trainees but other SMS can also fulfil this role from time to time.
+When on call, trainees receive incoming telephone calls for the VFPMS (24/7 telephone number 1300 661142) from the VIFM after-hours service as the "first on call" while rostered on with a consultant.
+The SMS who is also on call for VFPMS will act as the trainee's supervisor as well as being "second on call" for advice and consultation across the VFPMS network.
+Typically, the VFPMS Director or Deputy Director are also 'First-on-call' with trainees but other SMS can also fulfil this role from time to time.

-All incoming calls received by the trainee must be discussed with the senior doctor on-call as soon as possible (within minutes) after the incoming telephone call.
+All incoming calls received by the trainee must be discussed with the senior doctor on call as soon as possible (within minutes) after the incoming telephone call.
 Trainees will obtain information from the caller, consider a possible management plan, telephone the senior to discuss this plan (modifying the plan if necessary) and then telephone (return call to) the original caller.
-All incoming calls will therefore be handled by both the trainee and the senior doctor.
+All incoming calls will therefore be promptly handled by both the trainee and the senior doctor.
 This guided telephone-consultation process aims to build trainees' skills in managing complex situations involving police and Child Protection practitioners.

 The trainees must complete their log of telephone calls and send the information sheets as soon as possible to the VFPMS Admin officer.
 Trainees will need this information to claim payments for their time spent receiving and responding to telephone calls.
+This is part of the expectations of Doctors-in-Training as set out in the industrial award.

-In some instances the senior doctor on-call may "take over" the case and deal directly with the caller.
+In some instances the senior doctor on call may "take over" a case and deal directly with the caller.
 This is most likely to occur when situations arise requiring complex case management of children residing in regional Victoria.

-Senior medical staff on-call WFH claims.
+Senior medical staff on call WFH claims.

-Senior medical staff should invoice the VFPMS for time spent working from home after-hours and while on-call (this includes responding to incoming telephone calls and email communications managed as part of their on-call duties).
+Senior medical staff should invoice the VFPMS for time spent working from home after hours and while on call (this includes responding to incoming telephone calls and email communications managed as part of their on-call duties).
+This time will be totalled per pay period and paid at WFH rates.

-4.3 Documentation of consultations regarding inpatients
+4.3 Documentation of consultations regarding inpatients.